awslabs/cloudformation-accustom/README.md

 ### `RedactMode`

-- Blacklisting : `accustom.RedactMode.BLACKLIST`
+- Blocklisting : `accustom.RedactMode.BLOCKLIST`
-- Whitelisting : `accustom.RedactMode.WHITELIST`
+- Allowlisting : `accustom.RedactMode.ALLOWLIST`

 ## How to Contribute
 Feel free to open issues, fork, or submit a pull request: